mas-bandwidth/netcode/STANDARD.md

 * The sequence number is included in the packet header and can be read by the receiver of a packet prior to decryption.

-* The sequence number is used as the nonce for encryption, so any modification to the sequence number fails the encryption signature check.
+* The sequence number is used as the nonce for packet encryption, so any modification to the sequence number fails the encryption signature check.

 The replay protection algorithm is as follows: